|Feature Article - October 2004|

 If there were a National Evolution Month, it would be October because the end of October is when there is so much emphasis on strange mutant creatures and dead things coming to life.

-In the United Stated, many children went back to public schools in September.
-Despite the fact that scientists don’t how it could possibly happen, many students will be taught that somehow, proteins became people.
+In the United States, many children went back to public schools in September.
+Despite the fact that scientists don’t know how it could possibly happen, many students will be taught that somehow, proteins became people.
 Non-living chemicals must have assembled themselves into some primitive form of life, like slime mold.

 Since it would certainly take a miracle for someone to change water into wine, it would take an even greater miracle for nothing at all to change water into slime.
 Yet this miraculous transformation is said to be “scientific”, not “religious.”

 The water-into-slime miracle is the most troublesome part of the theory for evolutionists to explain.
 The change from amino acids, proteins, and sugar molecules into any kind of life, no matter how low, is much greater than the change of one kind of life to another.
 Every election year, those of us who live in the United States are reminded of how much more difference there is between sugar molecules and slime than there is between slime and people running for office.

 So, going back to school, Halloween, and political campaigns, make us think more about evolution than we normally would at other times of the year.
 In particular, the thought of the dead coming to life (either to frighten people or to vote for them), should make us think more seriously about evolution.
 Hence, October really ought to be National Evolution Month.

 Some evolutionists object to including the origin of life in the theory of evolution.
 That’s because they know they can’t have it both ways.
 On one hand, they want to argue that since microevolution (that is, variation in species) is true, “evolution is a fact.”
 They act as if the proof of any one thing described as “evolution” proves the truth of all other things that are called “evolution.”